2002 South American Games

 In Belém, the games were officially opened by the governor of the state of Pará, Almir Gabriel.
 Torch lighter was bowler Dayse Silva.

 Originally awarded to Córdoba, Argentina, the Games were moved to Bogotá, Colombia, following an economic crisis in Argentina.
 Later, violence between the Colombian government and guerrillas caused Bolivia, Chile, Paraguay and Venezuela to threaten to leave the Games, which resulted in the relocation to Brazil.
-Colombia did not send a delegation to protest this decision.
+Colombia boycotted the games in a protest of this decision.

+Participants

+13 ODESUR members participated on the games.
+Netherlands Antilles returned to the games, while Colombia boycotted the games as a response of the country being stripped of its hosting rights.